Urban Waters Federal Partnership

-The Urban Waters Initiative was launched 2011 to build Partnership Communities across the United States to protect our nation's urban waterways.
-There are 20 designated community locations In the Kansas City Metro, the Blue River Urban Waters Federal Partnership seeks to catalyze the restoration and revitalization of the Middle Blue River.
+The Urban Waters Initiative was launched in 2011 to build Partnership Communities across the United States to protect our nation's urban waterways.
+There are 20 designated community locations In the Kansas City Metro.
+The Blue River Urban Waters Federal Partnership seeks to catalyze the restoration and revitalization of the Middle Blue River.

 We leverage resources and coordinate local efforts and initiatives.
 Heartland Conservation Alliance serves as the Ambassador and leads a local Steering Committee working to Renew the Blue by:

 Revitalizing brownfields and urban neighborhoods with connections to the river, and

 Engaging the community to connect people – especially neighbors – to the river.

 Urban waters, which often serve as drinking water sources, may become polluted by the runoff from the roads and parking lots, as well as industrial sources.